ninrod/dotfiles/readme.md

 * That's it, your're all set.

+## Emacs: the timeless and infinitely powerful editor

+* I maintain my configuration using an org-mode file, trough org-babel.
+So you can see it in it's full glory [here](https://github.com/ninrod/dotfiles/blob/master/emacs.d/boot.org)

 ## VIM: Powerful shell text editor.
 Tweaked with plugins.

 * To check out what binds and plugins I use in this config, my [vimrc](https://github.com/ninrod/dotfiles/blob/master/dot/vimrc) file is authoritative.